rapid7/metasploit-framework/documentation/modules/auxiliary/gather/onedev_arbitrary_file_read.md

 ### TARGETFILE
-Absolule file path of the target file to be retrieved from the OneDev server.
+Absolute file path of the target file to be retrieved from the OneDev server.
 Set as `/etc/passwd` by default.

 ### STORE_LOOT
 If set as `true`, the target file contents will be stored as loot.
 Set as `false` by default.